MAT100, 103, 104, 175, 201, 202, 203, 204

 Work Load: Most of the learning in any university course takes place outside of class and requires sustained independent effort throughout the semester.
 Unlike many high school courses, attending class attentively and doing the homework assignments is not enough to prepare for exams.
 The expected work load outside of class for these courses is at least 10 hours per week spent reading the textbook, solving homework problems, discussing questions with other students and/or the instructional staff, attending review sessions and studying for quizzes and exams.

 Teaching Style: In a typical class session, the instructor introduces a new concept briefly, giving motivation and developing intuition behind the formal definitions through a sequence of carefully chosen examples of increasing complexity.
 Skimming the textbook before class and asking questions in class is strongly encouraged and will help students get more out of this time with the instructor.
 For most classes attendance is not a requirement, but it is strongly recommended.
-Rare or sporadic attendance sends a strong signal to the instructor and may deprive students of a potentially very useful connection with their instructor should they encounter unexpected difficulties as the semester progresses.

 Classes are supplemented with a textbook where the formal definitions along with simple illustrating examples are given.
-Routine exercises are assigned from the textbook each week to make sure students grasp the basic definitions and computational techniques.
+Routine exercises are assigned from the textbook each week to help students grasp the basic definitions and computational techniques.
 Collaboration is welcome on these assignments and homework averages tend to be about 90% or higher.